 Lyceum College is at the forefront of training and education in the field of Traffic and Police Management.
-Its short learning programmes are uniquely structured to meet the demands of South African society.
-Students who have completed their studies will be able to make a valuable contribution towards a safe and secure environment in South Africa.
-Managing the patrol function is a short learning programme…
+Our short learning programmes are uniquely structured to meet the demands of South African society.
+Students who have completed their studies through Lyceum will be able to make a valuable contribution towards a safe and secure environment in South Africa.
+By becoming familiar with procedural correctness and…

 More about this course »

 The importance of PR internships →